NikosSpyropoulos/Refactor-Minnesota-Income-Tax-Calculation/README.md

 representations of the data in terms of bar and pie charts.
 Finally. the application produces respective output reports in txt or xml.

-More information about the issues and the refactoring methods that we used to resolve them are being explained in the file "FinalReport.pdf" and at the "demo_Video.mp4" (greek Language)
+More information about the issues and the refactoring methods that we used to resolve them are being explained in the file "finalReport.pdf" and at the "demo_Video.mp4" (greek Language)